 Preparation for the maintenance of hydraulic disc brakes

-We recommend to use an assembly stand for maintenance, a second person for help might be usefull.
+We recommend using an assembly stand for maintenance, a second person for help might be usefull.

 After clamping the bike to the stand, remove the wheels and place it away from the bike to prevent oil to drip onto the rotors during maintenance.
 You should also remove the brake pads so that they do not get any oil on them.
 The bicycle should be clamped in the assembly stand in a position in which the bleed nipple of the brake to be bled is at the highest point.
 You can also attach a bleed block to the brake so that the pistons are pressed outwards and remain well sealed.